openstack-archive/fuel-docs/pages/terminology/h/ha.rst

 `OpenStack High Availability Guide <http://docs.openstack.org/high-availability-guide/content/ch-intro.html>`_ for more information about the OpenStack implementation.

-When you create an OpenStack environment with Fuel, you are asked to choose either an HA or non-HA deployment mode on the :ref:`mode-ha-ug` screen.
+Prior to Fuel 6.1, while creating an OpenStack environment, you were asked to choose either an HA or non-HA deployment mode.
+Starting with Fuel 6.1 the only supported mode is HA.

 Before Mirantis OpenStack 5.1, different internal architectures were used for the two modes;
 if you deployed a non-HA environment,